2020 Thundering Spirit Family Pow Wow

-Pow Wow’s are the Native American people’s way of meeting together to join in dancing, singing, renewing old friend- ships and making new ones.
-There will be an outstand-ing collection of Native American Artisans, Trad-ers and Exhibits (tee pees, weavers, flint knappers, beaders, etc) they will be bringing their Creativity, Culture, Native American jewelry, dreamcatchers, clothing and crafts.
+Pow Wow’s are the Na-tive American people’s way of meeting together to join in dancing, singing, renewing old friend- ships and making new ones.
+There will be an outstanding collection of Native American Artisans, Trad-rs and Exhibits (tee pees, weavers, flint knappers, beaders, etc) they will be bringing their Creativity, Culture, Native American jewelry, dreamcatchers, clothing and crafts.
 Food booths featured Indian tacos, fry bread, buffalo burgers and much more.

-Gates open at 9AM and the full roster non-stop entertainment starts at 10AM every day.

 Admission is only $7.00 per person (Multi-Day $10.00).
 Children under 12; Active, Retired Military or Service Persons are admitted free.
 Everyone is welcome.
 Bring the whole family and spend the day!
 Bring your chairs and/or blankets to sit on; seating is available.